knolukas/chain-transaction-solver/README.md

 - Cleans LLM-generated Cypher statements to remove inconsistencies.

 ### `delete_graph()`
-- Deletes the current graph from the Neo4j database.
+- Deletes the current graph from the Neo4j database (Cleans the storage of the Neo4j instance)

 ### `replace_name_fields(text)`
 - Normalizes entity names to ensure consistency.

 ### `visualize_graph(graph, tv_name, id_internal, example_name)`
-- Custom visualization of the graph and the identified movable supply.
+- Custom visualization of the graph - the chain transaction - and the identified movable supply.

 ---